 WEIGHT: 0.36 kg

-When Positive Grid contacted us about getting a first look at their latest amp offering, we couldn’t wait to get hands-on with it.
-Taking all the features of their ever-popular range of amplifiers, Positive Grid Spark GO sees the company move into mini amp territory, packing an unbelievable amount of functionality into an absolutely tiny, take-anywhere enclosure.
+Taking all the features of their ever-popular range of smart amplifiers, Positive Grid Spark GO sees the company move into mini amp territory, packing an unbelievable amount of functionality into an absurdly tiny, take-anywhere enclosure.

 Despite the small size, it doesn’t skimp on any features, sharing the exact same amount of hardware presets, practice tools, and Bluetooth connectivity as its bigger sibling the Spark Mini.
-Using the accompanying Spark app, you can customize your sounds, play along to backing tracks, and learn your favorite song all with an amp that’s no bigger than your average smartphone or digital camera.
+Using the accompanying Spark app, you can customize your sounds, play along to backing tracks, and learn your favorite song all with an amp that’s not much bigger than your average smartphone or compact digital camera.

 Positive Grid Spark GO review: Features & looks